eliandrodasilva/personal-controler/README.md

 ### 4. Build and Run the Java Application
 Make sure your Maven project is properly set up.

-Run your Java code from your IDE or using the terminal:
+Run your Java code from your IDE or using the terminal (the following line is also used to update depedencies from mavem pom.xml):

 ```
 mvn clean install
 ```